KostasKoutrou/kostaskoutrou.github.io/_posts/2026-07-18-using-windows-events-for-mde.md

 When it comes to Windows Events, **AppLocker** logs events under **Application and Services Logs > Microsoft > Windows > AppLocker**, while **App Control** logs its events under the AppLocker path as well as **Application and Services Logs > Microsoft > Windows > CodeIntegrity > Operational**.

-The events are quite granular, where there are categories based on
+The events are quite granular, with categories based on

 - the file type of the event
-- whether the file that is about to be ran is there because of a Managed Installer (Intune, SCCM, etc.)
+- whether the file that is about to run is there because of a Managed Installer (Intune, SCCM, etc.)
 - the feature that is controlling the file execution (AppLocker or WDAC)

 More info: